tpaau-17DB/glitch-effect/README.md

 ## Configuration
-`glitch` uses `json` for configuration files.
-A configuration file contains two sections: `global_config` and passes.
+`glitch` uses `json` for its configuration files.
+A configuration file consists of two sections: `global_config` and passes.

 * `global_config` contains options that modify the behavior of the entire program.
 For example, default logger verbosity can be set in the `global_config` section.
 Note that some options from the config file will get ignored if you use a command-line argument that sets the same option.
-* every other `json` object is treated as a **pass**, a distortion layer that defines the way `glitch` displays text input.
+* Every other `json` object is treated as a **pass**, a distortion layer that defines the way `glitch` displays text input.

 Possible paths for a config file are: